Best DNA Tests for Swedish Americans

 Autosomal DNA (atDNA)

-Autosomal DNA testing is the most common and widely used test, including for those researching their Swedish American roots.
-It analyzes DNA from both parents and is excellent for those researching ancestors about 3 to 4 generations away.
-It can also be useful for researching ancestors up to 5 to 7 generations back.
-However, that far away it becomes more challenging to find distant cousins who share the same segment of DNA, and thereby also share a common ancestors with you.
+Autosomal DNA testing is the most common and widely used type of DNA test, especially among those researching their Swedish American roots.
+It analyzes DNA inherited from both parents and is ideal for exploring ancestry within about 3 to 4 generations.
+It can also be helpful for tracing ancestors as far back as 5 to 7 generations, though at that range it becomes increasingly difficult to find distant cousins who share identifiable DNA segments – and thus a common ancestor – with you.

 Finding Very Distant Cousins Is Unlikely